jordw22/modflow_epa/README.md

 * [Data analysis in Python with pandas by Data School](https://www.youtube.com/playlist?list=PL5-da3qGB5ICCsgW1MxlZ0Hq8LL5U3u9y)
 * [Git/SourceTree Turtorial by Virtual Play](https://www.youtube.com/playlist?list=PLpL2ONl1hMLtlY1Y7YJNcA5zumvaITLYs)

+I have also created a [Practice\Learning the Basics] notebook that walks through how to use Jupyter Notebook and how to do some of the basic coding that you will need to know for the problems.

 FloPy Supported Packages
 -----------------------------------------------